Tristán de Luna y Arellano: Luna Settlement in Pensacola Bay: Santa Maria de Ochusa (or Ochuse)

 The relief got the colony through the winter, but the supplies expected in the spring had not arrived by September.
 In mid-February, Luna ordered most of the colonists to move inland to Nanipacana, where they remained through the end of June, 1560.
 Lack of food at Nanipacana ultimately spurred Luna to send a 200-man detachment upriver to the Coosa chiefdom (Coça) in Northwest Georgia, where they remained through November before returning to Pensacola Bay.
 Back at Ochuse on Pensacola Bay, in part as a result of increasing tensions between Luna and his remaining officers and men, the Viceroy finally replaced Luna with a new governor, Ángel de Villafañe, who arrived in Pensacola Bay in April 1561 and offered to take all who wished to leave on an expedition to Cuba and Santa Elena.
 Luna was granted permission to leave, taking a ship to Havana and ultimately Spain, though he ultimately spent the rest of his life in Mexico, where he died in 1573.
 The Luna settlement was occupied through August, 1561 by a detachment of fifty men under Captain Biedma, left there by Villafañe in case further orders arrived from Viceroy Velasco; after Villafañe picked them up and finally returned to Veracruz, the Pensacola area was not populated again by Europeans until 1698, when the Spanish founded Presidio Santa Maria de Galve on the modern Naval Air Station Pensacola.

 The site of Luna's colony was re-discovered by local historian Tom Garner in October 2015, and is being investigated by the University of West Florida archaeology program under archaeologist and principal investigator John Worth.

+UWF archaelogists identified a roughly 13–15 ha site as Tristán de Luna y Arellano’s 1559–1561 settlement Santa Maria de Ochusa (or Ochuse), making it the largest mid-16th-century Spanish site in the Southeast and the earliest multi-year European settlement in the entire United States.